 Cost of attendance can be different from one student to another because tuition rates and fee requirements vary based on course level, whether the courses are online rather than on campus, and other factors.
-If you have questions about tuition and fees, contact the DPH Program Office or you may contact Student Accounts.
+If you have questions about tuition and fees, contact the DPH Program Office or Student Accounts.